 In the meantime, here are 10 simple ways to save energy that will reduce your work-from-home electric use.

-- Lower your thermostat: Each degree you lower the thermostat for at least eight hours can cut heating bills by 1%, according to the U.S. Department of Energy.
+- Lower your thermostat: Each degree you lower the thermostat for at least eight hours can reduce your heating bills, according to the U.S. Department of Energy.
 Lower the setting by 2 degrees during the day and by 5 to 10 at night, if health conditions permit, and save even more.
 Smart thermostats available at the PSE&G Marketplace will automatically adjust indoor temperatures.

 - Ceiling fans: They aren’t just for summer.
 Switch your fan to a run slowly in a clockwise rotation to push warm air near the ceiling back into circulation.
 This will circulate warm air near the ceiling down the walls and towards the occupants in the room.